127-0-0-vvk/Classification-of-chest-vs-AdominalX-rays/README.md

 ## I'm a Student, Self-thought Web Developer!

-- 🔭 I’m currently working on a Learning React
+- 🔭 I’m currently working on React
 - 🌱 I’m currently learning everything on Front-End 🤣
 - 👯 Open to Work
 - 🥅 2020 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw and Film documentary

 ### Connect with me: